 Since 1964, following the publication of the Declaration of Helsinki, investigators working with human subjects have been required to write an IRB Board in the U.S. or an Ethics Committee in the European Union before any research is conducted.

-Research Ethics are a major concern across academic disciplines, professions, and consumers.
+Research ethics and moral principles are a major concern across academic disciplines, professions, and consumers.
 Governments, hospitals, universities, and professional organizations have robust policies that guide how investigators work with texts, other humans, and animals, including

 - policies for conducting research, such as prohibitions against plagiarism, misrepresentation of data, or fabrication of data